apollographql/graphql-subscriptions/README.md

   },
 });

 // Start a subscription.
-In normal usage you would do this client-side using something like subscriptions-transport-ws subscriptionManager.subscribe({
+In normal usage you would do this client-side using something like
+// subscriptions-transport-ws.

+subscriptionManager.subscribe({
   query: `
     subscription newComments($repoName: String!){